cncf/tag-app-delivery/operator-whitepaper/v2/Operator-WhitePaper.md

 should be adhered to with a strict focus on the develop and distribute layers in the scope of the operator developer.
-There are many detailed guidelines in the development and distribution layers that will help to apply sound vulnerability analysis to supply chain to ensure that the operator being developed is signed and trusted for the best integrity.
+There are many detailed guidelines in the development and distribution layers that will help to apply sound vulnerability analysis to the supply chain to ensure that the operator being developed is signed and trusted for the best integrity.
 The CNCF [Cloud Native Security Whitepaper](https://github.com/cncf/sig-security/blob/master/security-whitepaper/cloud-native-security-whitepaper.md) is available at this link.